You will probably have several different types of customer, for example:

 Falling customer numbers

 Bear in mind that in some areas milk rounds are suffering from a lack of new customers as their elderly customers pass away.
 Younger generations are less likely to have milk delivered, although the mid 2010s saw a trend in some big city areas amongst 'millennial hipsters' wanting 'craft milk' and other 'craft' products.
-This is unlikely, however, to be a substantial or long-term trend..
+Doorstep deliveries increased from 800,000 in 2016 to 1 million in 2018, thought to be driven by growing concern about the impact of plastic packaging on the environment.
+As the number of customers has fallen the size of a typical round has increased, often with about 300 customers over a range of 100 miles.

 Cash or cheque